isomerpages/moe-montfortsec/_montfort-community/Our Montfort Family/Key Personnel.md

 <td rowspan="1" colspan="1">
 <p><em>“Education is the kindling of a flame, not the filling of a vessel." — Socrates</em>
 </p>
+<p>This quote reflects my belief that the purpose of education goes beyond
+academic achievement.
+It is about nurturing inquisitive minds, building character, and preparing students to contribute meaningfully to society.
+I see my role as both an instructor and a mentor, supporting students academically while also guiding them in values and civic responsibility.
+Ultimately, I aim to create an inclusive, student-centered classroom where critical thinking, collaboration, and creativity are valued alongside perseverance and respect.
+Through inquiry-based learning, real-world connections, and reflective practices, I hope to ignite a passion for learning that extends beyond textbooks and examinations.</p>
 </td>
 </tr>
 <tr>